-Under the Plan's investment policy, the Plan's assets were allocated among these categories of investments, as of the end of the Plan Year.
+Under the Plan's investment policy, the Plan's assets were allocated among the following categories of investments, as of the end of the Plan Year.
 These allocations are percentages of total assets:

-Asset Allocations Percentage

-1. Interest-bearing cash 1.60%

-2. U.S. government securities 1.87%

-3. Corporate debt instruments (other than employer securities):

-Preferred

-All other 18.66%

-4. Corporate stocks (other than employer securities):

-Preferred

-Common 10.01%

-5. Partnership/joint venture interests 36.11%

-6. Real estate (other than employer real property) - 7.
+Asset Allocations Percentage 1.
+Cash (Interest-bearing and non-interest bearing) 0.30% 2.
+U.S. Government securities 4.42% 3.
+Corporate debt instruments (other than employer securities): Preferred All other 13.56% 4.
+Corporate stocks (other than employer securities): Preferred Common 0.04% 9.43% 5.
+Partnership/joint venture interests 1.39% 6.
+Real estate (other than employer real property) - 7.
 Loans (other than to participants) - 8.
 Participant loans - 9.
-Value of interest in common/collective trusts 31.75% 10.
-Value of interest in pooled separate accounts - 11.
-Value of interest in master trust investment accounts - 12.
-Value of interest in 103-12 investment entities - 13.
-Value of interest in registered investment companies (e.g., mutual - funds) 14.
-Value of funds held in insurance co. general account (unallocated - contracts) 15.
-Employer-related investments: Employer securities Employer real property - 16.
-Buildings and other property used in plan operation - 17.
-Other -
+Value of interest in common/collective trusts 32.25% 10.
+Value of interest in pooled separate accounts 3.07% 11.
+Value of interest in 103-12 investment entities - 12.
+Value of interest in registered investment companies (e.g., mutual funds) - 13.
+Value of funds held in insurance co. general account (unallocated contracts) - 14.
+Employer-related investments: Employer securities Employer real property - 15.
+Buildings and other property used in plan operation - 16.
+Other 35.53%

-For information about the Plan's investment in the following types of investments - common/collective trusts, pooled separate accounts, or 103-12 investment entities - contact Ryk Tierney, Executive Director, at 202-785-2658.
-The mailing address is IAM National Pension Fund, 99 M Street SE, Suite 600, Washington, DC 20003-3799.
+For information about the Plan's investment in any of the following types of investments- common/collective trusts, pooled separate accounts, or 103-12 investment entities - contact the IAM National Pension Fund Executive Director at 202-785-2658.
+The mailing address is: IAM National Pension Fund, 99 M Street, SE, Suite 600, Washington, DC 20003-4595.